ietf-wg-cellar/flac-specification/flac.md

 ### Block size bits

-Following the frame sync code and block size strategy bit are 4 bits (the first 4 bits of the third byte of each frame) referred to as the block size bits.
+Following the frame sync code and blocking strategy bit are 4 bits (the first 4 bits of the third byte of each frame) referred to as the block size bits.
 Their value relates to the block size according to the following table, where v is the value of the 4 bits as an unsigned number.
 If the block size bits code for an uncommon block size, this is stored after the coded number, see [section uncommon block size](#uncommon-block-size).

 Value           | Block size :---------------|:-----------